 We have spent countless summer days enjoying the sunshine at our local park and splash pad.
 Pack a picnic lunch and enjoy the time outside.
 But don’t forget the sunscreen!

 So, what are your favorite summer activities for kids for when you’re itching to get out of the house?
 I’d love to hear about how you take advantage of your time with the kiddos during the summer.
 Leave me a comment and I may even add your ideas to my list!
-And be sure to sign up for my email newsletter to get fresh tips delivered to your inbox!

 Happy summer!